 Please note the cardboard box end table beside the couch – gotta have somewhere to put your water and breast pump 😉

-No crib, no changing table, no dressers, no rocker.
+No changing table, no dressers, no rocker.

 No special going home outfit.